williamtengit/Opacity_EP-EFA_TAC_TN/README.md

 while for FA, opacity verification becomes almost infeasible when the data domain is large.
 This suggests that the EP-EFA model is more suitable for characterizing data flow in the system compared to the FA model.

+Although current-state opacity and initial-state opacity have the same complexity, the actual state space of the reverse EP-EFA’s observer is usually much larger than that of the EP-EFA’s observer, because all states of the reverse EP-EFA are initial states; therefore, the average verification time for initial-state opacity is higher than that for current-state opacity.